pags/engine.js/README.md

 # curvilinear
-Experimental MVC framework for the web.  ~2KB minified\gzipped, 0 dependencies, bring your own templating engine.
+Experimental MVC framework for the web.  ~2KB minified\gzipped, 0 dependencies, bring your own templates.
 IE9+.

+* Composable controllers - nest your controllers and let curvilinear determine what and when to re-render.
+* Centralized model - all data flows from a single source of truth, controllers don't own state.
+* No dispatchers - each controller declares its own data dependencies and how to resolve them in parallel or series.
+* DOM diffing - no need to wire up tedious DOM manipulation code.
+* AMD compatible.

 ## Example